 The Temptation to Overspend

 Studies show that consumers spend more when they’re paying with credit cards than when paying with cash.
-In one study, participants were willing to spend as much as twice the amount when using credit cards versus using cash.
+In one study, participants were willing to spend twice as much when using credit cards instead of cash.
 It’s easy and convenient to spend money with a credit card, and you don’t feel the “pain” of cash leaving your wallet.
-It maybe explains the amount of credit card indebtedness.
+It might also explain the rising rate of credit card indebtedness in the U.S.

 How to avoid it: Set a personal spending limit with your credit card, even if it’s below your credit limit, based on how much you can afford to pay on your credit card each month.
 Be careful that you're not overspending to live a lifestyle you really can't afford or to impress people with your plastic.